Pop quiz! Which one of these do home sellers find most stressful?

 Homebuyers (and humans in general) buy off of emotion.

-Your specific taste in something might not appeal to the largest audience.
+Your specific taste in something might not appeal to the largest pool of potential buyers.

 The key to getting a house ready to sell is to optimize its appearance to attract the most buyers.